Alsace

-Alsace (Note: /ælˈsæs/ al-SASS, /USalsoælˈseɪs, ˈælsæs/ al-SAYSS-,_-AL-sass, /fr/; Elsàss; Elsass (German spelling before 1996: Elsaß) /de/; Alsatia.) is a cultural region and a territorial collectivity in the Grand Est administrative region of northeastern France, on the west bank of the upper Rhine, next to Germany and Switzerland.
+Alsace (Note: /ælˈsæs/ al-SASS, /USalsoælˈseɪs, ˈælsæs/ al-SAYSS-,_-AL-sass; /fr/; Elsàss; Elsass (German spelling before 1996: Elsaß) /de/; Alsatia.) is a cultural region and a territorial collectivity in the Grand Est administrative region of northeastern France, on the west bank of the upper Rhine, next to Germany and Switzerland.
 In January 2021, it had a population of 1,919,745.
 Alsatian culture is characterized by a blend of German and French influences.

 Until 1871, Alsace included the area now known as the Territoire de Belfort, which formed its southernmost part.
 From 1982 to 2016, Alsace was the smallest administrative région in metropolitan France, consisting of the Bas-Rhin and Haut-Rhin departments.
-Territorial reform passed by the French Parliament in 2014 resulted in the merger of the Alsace administrative region with Champagne-Ardenne and Lorraine to form Grand Est. On 1 January 2021, the departments of Bas-Rhin and Haut-Rhin merged into the new European Collectivity of Alsace but remained part of the region Grand Est.
+Territorial reform passed by the French Parliament in 2014 resulted in the merger of the Alsace administrative region with Champagne-Ardenne and Lorraine to form Grand Est. On 1 January 2021, the departments of Bas-Rhin and Haut-Rhin merged into the new European Collectivity of Alsace but remained part of the region Grand Est. In April 2026, the French National Assembly approved a bill to separate Alsace from the Grand Est region, though this bill has yet to pass the Senate.

 Alsatian is an Alemannic dialect closely related to Swabian, although since World War II most Alsatians primarily speak French.
 Internal and international migration since 1945 has also changed the ethnolinguistic composition of Alsace.
-For more than 300 years, from the Thirty Years' War to World War II, the political status of Alsace was heavily contested between France and various German states in wars and diplomatic conferences.
 The economic and cultural capital of Alsace, as well as its largest city, is Strasbourg, which sits on the present German international border.
 The city is the seat of several international organizations and bodies.

+Alsace was part of the Holy Roman Empire of the German Nation, but after defeat in the Thirty Years' War it was annexed by France in the 17th century.
+In 1871, it became part of the newly founded German Empire, forming part of Alsace-Lorraine.
+Alsace was returned to France in 1919, but was reincorporated into Germany in 1940.
+After 1944 it again became French.